Rivers State: Energy

 Energy, and especially electricity is the key factor for economic growth.
 Rivers State has one of the nation's highest per capita energy consumption rates.
 As of 2012, it had a power generation capacity of 400 megawatts, a significant improvement over a meagre 30 megawatts during the late nineties.
 Its energy sector is protected by the government through legislation and funding.
 It is overseen by the ministries of Power, Energy and Natural Resources.
 The state's oil-refining capacity is the biggest in the country, with more than 340,000 barrels of crude oil per day.

 There's a vast untapped potential in the state for solar power.
 Interest in solar energy has been increasing but not much has been invested.
-Up to now, energy production is insufficient to meet demand, resulting in frequent power outages, slow manufacturing and business performance.
+Up to now, energy production has been insufficient to meet demand, resulting in frequent power outages, slow manufacturing and low business performance.

 Transportation

 Transportation within Rivers State is mainly land and water-based.
 The industry has the Ministry of Transport as its chief regulating body.
 Apart from roads and waterways, there are functional airdromes that provide out-of-state transport.
-The sea ports contain harbors where ships can dock and transfer people or cargo to or from land.
+The seaports contain harbors where ships can dock and transfer people or cargo to or from land.

+Federal highways are A2 the Elele-Alimini-Patani East-West Rd from Elele to Bayelsa State at Mbiama, A3 east as the Port Harcourt Enugu Expressway to Abia State and A231 north from A3 in Port Harcourt 42 km via Igwuruta and Omagwa to A2 in Elele.